ivanporty/kubernetes-survey-app-demo/README.md

 # Kubernetes Voting App Demo

 This repository contains a demo we did to showcase Kubernetes bootstrap, continuous development and then live one-click debugging on the remote K8s cluster with Cloud Code and IntelliJ.
-I gave the demo during the Cloud Code for Java talk at Devoxx Poland 2019.
+I gave the demo during the Cloud Code for Java talk at Devoxx Poland 2019 and Oracle CodeOne 2019 (ex.
+JavaOne) in SF.

 ## How to set up the demo